The Encyclopedia of Oklahoma History and Culture

 CRUMBO, WOODROW WILSON (1912–1989).

-A Creek-Potawatomi artist, dancer, and musician born on January 21, 1912, near Lexington, Oklahoma, "Woody" Crumbo was orphaned at the age of seven and received no schooling past the third grade.
+A Citizen Potawatomi artist, dancer, and musician born on January 21, 1912, near Lexington, Oklahoma, "Woody" Crumbo was orphaned at the age of seven and received no schooling past the third grade.
 At seventeen he resumed his formal education at the government Indian school at Chilocco.
 Meanwhile, he received private instruction in art from Anadarko teacher Suzie Peters, who supplied him with materials and taught him the basics of drawing and painting.

 At age nineteen Crumbo received a scholarship from the American Indian Institute in Wichita, Kansas, to study art, anthropology, and music.
 He graduated valedictorian of his class in 1933.
 From 1933 to 1936 he attended Wichita University, taking classes in mural painting from Olaf Nordmark and watercolor painting from Clayton Staples.
 Having organized an Indian dance troupe in 1933, Crumbo won a national dance contest in 1935 and later toured with the Thurlow Laurance Symphony.
 From 1936 to 1938 he attended the University of Oklahoma in Norman and studied painting and drawing under Oscar B. Jacobson, who is credited with having advanced the careers of a number of American Indian artists.